pnp/blog/content/post/using-the-pnp-modern-search-web-parts.md

 These web parts are amazingly cool, extremely powerful, and can be leveraged to create a lot of awesome experiences for our users.
 It's also one of the most complicated web parts out there.
-While this blog post was (mostly) focused on that \"minimal path to awesome\", it's still ***REALLY*** long, which speaks to some of that complexity.
+While this blog post was (mostly) focused on that "minimal path to awesome", it's still ***REALLY*** long, which speaks to some of that complexity.
 However, hopefully this has helped make it more accessible to get started.